 Conclusion

 While the MCEdit schematic format is obsolete and replaced by a significantly better alternative, there are still use cases for loading old schematic files.
 WorldEdit allows importing these files to ensure that server owners won't lose old builds.
-Now that MCEdit no longer exists, WorldEdit is the best way to load schematic files into your Minecraft worlds.
+Now that MCEdit no longer exists, WorldEdit is the best way to load these older schematic files into your Minecraft worlds.

 Hi, I'm Maddy Miller, a Senior Software Engineer at Clipchamp at Microsoft.
 In my spare time I love writing articles, and I also develop the Minecraft mods WorldEdit, WorldGuard, and CraftBook.
 My opinions are my own and do not represent those of my employer in any capacity.
 Find out more.